Is Neogen Corporation (NEOG) a Keeper?

-Neogen Corporation (NASDAQ:NEOG) went up by 1.97% from its latest closing price compared to the recent 1-year high of $38.96.
-The company’s stock price has collected 7.74% of gains in the last five trading sessions.
+Neogen Corporation (NASDAQ:NEOG) went down by -0.80% from its latest closing price compared to the recent 1-year high of $36.90.
+The company’s stock price has collected 8.37% of gains in the last five trading sessions.
 Barron’s reported on 12/14/21 that Neogen Is Combining With 3M’s Food-Safety Business.
 Its Stock Is Climbing.

 Is It Worth Investing in Neogen Corporation (NASDAQ :NEOG) Right Now?